Let’s get started!

 Step 1: Print and Assemble pattern, cut out pattern pieces.

-Save pattern to your desktop, open in adobe.
+Save pattern to your desktop, open in the free adobe reader.
 Set to print actual size and print pattern.
 Cut out each block around the outer gray edge and align the gray boxes, edge to edge (don’t overlap) matching up colored circles.
 Tape pattern together and cut out size needed.
 (You can print the bodice twice- one for the front and one for the back or print once and use a tracing wheel and paper.)

 Step 2: Cut pattern pieces from fabric.